TutorialsAndroid/MessageView/README.md

 [`Heatic Debate App Download Now`](https://play.google.com/store/apps/details?id=com.asm.heatic)

+## And Don't Forget To Follow Me On Instagram

+<p align="center">Follow me on instagram to stay up-to-date https://instagram.com/akshaysunilmasram

 MessageView helps you to create chat message view or a social media post view quickly like a typical chatting application or social media post view
 Its a container view, so you can add any type of message or social post such as TextView or any customize TextView, ImageView, etc.